-It can also open a great conversation with the interviewer about what you value in a work culture which can show them how great of a fit you are for their company.
+It can also open a great conversation with the interviewer about what you value in a work culture.
+Which can show them how great of a fit you are for their company.

-Performance evaluations are the best way to know how your boss views your work performance and is a vital part of your professional development.
+Performance evaluations are the best way to know how your boss views your work performance!
+And is a vital part of your professional development.
 So working for a company with a well established and thought out performance evaluation process is especially important for anyone who is in a time of a lot of professional development and growth.

 Question 12) Where do you see this company in 5 years?

 This is a question that most recruiters/HR will love to hear you ask!
-It gives them an opportunity to talk about the growth plans of the company and it gives you a better idea of what your future with the company could end up looking like.
+It gives them an opportunity to talk about the growth plans of the company!
+And it gives you a better idea of what your future with the company could end up looking like.

 Question 13) What does the department or teams structure look like?

-This can give you a good view of what your work would be like and the way the interviewer describes the team/department structure can be very telling about the company.
+This can give you a good view of what your work would be like.
+And the way the interviewer describes the team/department structure can be very telling about the company.

 Question 14) Is there anything regarding my experience or skills that concerns you?
 Do they see a any worrisome weaknesses or other similar feedback?

 The final question that you should consider asking in your interview is a blunt but important one.

-Inquiring if the interviewer has ant concerns regarding your experience or skills gives you the opportunity to either clarify and help inform them or to express that you are always eager to learn new things and work hard.
+Inquiring if the interviewer has any concerns regarding your experience or skills gives you the opportunity to either clarify and help inform them or to express that you are always eager to learn new things and work hard.